 upper waypoint

-San Francisco Police Officer Shot in Bayview Chase, Suspect Wounded, in Custody
+San Francisco Police Officer and Suspect Shot in Bayview Chase

 The Northern District Police Station of the San Francisco Police Department in San Francisco's Fillmore neighborhood on April 18, 2025.
 SFPD said it recovered two firearms from the scene.
 (Beth LaBerge/KQED)

-A San Francisco police officer and suspect were shot and hospitalized with life-threatening injuries Sunday night after a vehicle chase through city streets ended in gunfire in the Bayview.
+A San Francisco police officer and suspect were shot and hospitalized with life-threatening injuries Sunday night after a vehicle chase through city streets ended in gunfire in the Bayview neighborhood.

-The officer, who was shot multiple times and was in surgery Monday morning, is expected to survive, the San Francisco Police Officers Association said in a statement.
+The officer, who was shot multiple times, was in surgery Monday morning and is expected to survive, the San Francisco Police Officers Association said in a statement.

-According to officials, the vehicle “became disabled” near Bayshore Boulevard and Jerrold Avenue.
-When officers arrived on the scene, the driver opened fire, striking one officer.
-At least one officer shot a person in the passenger seat of the suspect vehicle.
+According to Police Chief Derrick Lew, the vehicle crashed near Bayshore Boulevard and Jerrold Avenue.
+When officers arrived on the scene, the driver opened fire, shooting an officer multiple times.
+At least two officers opened fire, striking a person in the passenger seat of the suspect vehicle.

-The driver fled on foot before they were located by officers around Bayshore Boulevard and Costa Street and arrested, according to the officers’ association.
-SFPD said it recovered two firearms.
+The driver fled on foot before they were located by officers further down Jerrold Avenue and arrested, Lew said.
+SFPD officers recovered two firearms.

 The incident is being investigated by the District Attorney’s Office, Department of Police Accountability and SFPD.